wso2-attic/ballerina-integrator/README.md

 service<http:Service> orderMgt bind listener {
 ```

-- Here we have used `@kubernetes:Deployment` to specify the Docker image name which will be created as part of building this service.
+- `@kubernetes:Deployment` is used to specify the Docker image name that should be created as part of building the service.
-- We have also specified `@kubernetes:Service` so that it will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
+- `@kubernetes:Service` is specified to create a Kubernetes service that exposes the Ballerina service that is running on a Pod.
-- In addition we have used `@kubernetes:Ingress` which is the external interface to access your service (with path `/` and host name `ballerina.guides.io`).
+- `@kubernetes:Ingress` is used as the external interface to access your service (with path `/` and host name `ballerina.guides.io`).

-- Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+Now, use the following command to build a Ballerina executable archive (.balx) of the service that you developed above.
+This creates the corresponding Docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured.
 ```
    $ ballerina build restful_service
    Compiling source